Guess what the shape will look like if you drop the minimal snippet.

 The first internal version of the program was created in 2011 using Delphi XE2 (FMX).

-The app in the Windows Store - published August 2017 - search for it - has been set to version 1.
-Make sure you test it out on your normal desktop computer which has a keyboard and a mouse.
+Make sure you test the application out on your normal desktop computer which has a keyboard and a mouse.
 The mouse wheel works great on Windows.
 There is nothing better than a real mouse wheel on Windows.
 The app has been designed for it.
 It always worked well.

-On my new Surface Pro, the one with m3 processor, the app is fast, it is fun to use.
+On a Surface Pro with m3 processor the app is fast and fun to use.
 Touch screen in tablet mode is great.
 But the touchpad of the attached keyboard is no real replacement for the original mouse wheel.
 Keep that in mind.
-To make a judgement about how to control the app, you should use it as intended by the developer, on the real desktop.
+To make a judgement on how to control the app you should use it as intended by the developer, on the real desktop.

-A note about the Mac version, which I plan to publish later: The mouse wheel of the mouse attached to my Mac Mini does not work the same as the mouse works on Windows.
-I think this is a little bit of a problem.
-I tested the latest magic mouse.
-It is much better, but still different.
-It behaves more like a touchpad.
-It shows an animated behavior, very interesting.
-But what you don't get is the rasterized, snappy behavior like I take it for granted on Windows.
-I don't know if you like that better as a Mac user.
-Please try the app on Windows just to know what I am talking about.
+A note about the Mac version: The mouse wheel of a normal mouse attached to a Mac Mini does not work the same as on Windows.
+This may be a little bit of a problem.
+I also tested the latest magic mouse attached to iMac.
+I think this is better, but still different.
+It behaves more like the touchpad.
+It shows an animated behavior but what you do not seem to get on a Mac is the rasterized, snappy behavior a I just take for granted on Windows.
+Please try the app on a Windows machine so that you know what I am talking about.

-So, for real 'work', use the desktop, Windows is good.
+Use the desktop for real work.
 The program has always been a Windows program.
-It is developed on a Windows destktop machine and tested there for much longer.
-For showing finished samples however, the touch screen devices are perfect.
+It has been developed on Windows and tested there for much longer.
+However, for showing off finished samples the touch screen devices or a Mac are perfect.

-Talking about using the app, and the importance of the mouse wheel, I also wanted to briefly say something about the size of the main app window.
+Talking about using the app and the importance of the mouse wheel, I also wanted to briefly say something about the size of the main app window.
 You should not run it full screen.
-You can, but then it must render a lot more of pixels or fragments.
-Also, don't resize the window too often, or minimize and restore it too often.
+You can, but then it must render a lot more pixels or fragments.
+Don’t resize the window too often, or minimize and restore it too often.
 Just leave it in background with the same size.
 The reason is that the render target buffer must be recreated when you resize.
-Yes, try it out, but then apply some sanity when using the app.
-And give me feedback on how it behaves on fast hardware with big screens.
+Try it out, but then apply some sanity when using the app.
 Make it full screen when you want to render the final image with as many pixels as possible.
 Then go back to the normal size for normal work.

 Once everything about the app has been explained you cannot discover it anymore.
-The most important aspect of the application is that it enables you to experiment!
+The most important aspect of the application is that it enables you to experiment.
 Whether you experiment with the model or the application itself, you need to experiment.
-If you cannot experiment efficiently, learn it by using the app.

 If only the fun part of the thing catches on, Federgraph will be ok.